khalidjshaikh/C---hello-world/README.md

 ```

 The GitHub Actions workflow will:
-1. Build executables for Linux, Windows, and macOS
+1. Build executables for macOS
 2. Create a GitHub release
 3. Upload all platform binaries to the release